Kuala Lumpur is a metropolis of 7 million people with the world’s cheapest 5-star hotels.

 Mugging and kidnapping risk in Kuala Lumpur exists.
 Extremists represent a great danger.
-It is possible foreigners to be assaulted and robbed after their drinks were 'spiked', so never accept food or drinks from strangers.
+Foreigners can be assaulted and robbed after their drinks were 'spiked', so never accept food or drinks from strangers.
 Do not hail taxis on the street, since there have been reports that taxis assaulted travelers at night.

 TERRORISM RISK : MEDIUM

 Malaysia is a country where terrorist attacks can happen.
 The threat of terrorism exists in Kuala Lumpur and a grenade attack has been carried out by Islamic State.
-Malaysian authorities have made a number of arrests and joint patrols by police and military are active at public places around Kuala Lumpur.
+Malaysian authorities have made several arrests and joint patrols by police and military are active at public places around Kuala Lumpur.

 SCAMS RISK : HIGH

 Scams sometimes happen at busy shopping centers, where people may ask you something to distract your attention and steal your valuables.
 Credit card fraud is common, so keep your credit card in sight at all times.
 Be cautious of scams involving gambling.